-The Hike to King Creek Falls
+The Hike to King Creek Falls, SC

-As a mother of four kids I know of many bribes that can be offered to coax reluctant hikers, but one that works best on a hot SC day is the promise of a pool at the base of a waterfall to splash around in!
-We’ve hiked to King Creek falls from the Burrells Ford campground, from the parking area on Burrells Ford Road, and also while through-hiking the Foothills Trail.
-If you’re staying in the campground, the hike can be as short as one mile round-trip, while if you’re coming in from the parking area it is closer to 1.5-2 miles, depending on which trail you take.
-But since the trail climbs steadily up towards the waterfall, even that ½ mile can be hard for shorter legs when it’s a hot summer day – which is why the pool at the base of King Creek Falls is a perfect reward!
+As a mother of four kids, I know of many bribes that can be offered to coax reluctant hikers, but one that works best on a hot SC day is the promise of a pool at the base of a waterfall to splash around in!
+We’ve hiked to King Creek Falls from the Burrells Ford campground, from the parking area on Burrells Ford Road, and also while through-hiking the Foothills Trail.
+If you’re staying in the campground, the hike can be as short as one-mile round-trip, while if you’re coming in from the parking area it is closer to 1.5-2 miles, depending on which trail you take.
+But since the trail climbs steadily towards the waterfall, even that ½ mile can be hard for shorter legs when it’s a hot summer day – which is why the pool at the base of King Creek Falls is a perfect reward!

-The Trailhead to King Creek Falls
+The Trailhead to King Creek Falls, SC

 To get to the trailhead, follow your mapping software to Burrells Ford Campground Parking in Tamassee, SC, about 1 ½ hours from Greenville.
-(Note: Burrells Ford Road (FS 708) is only paved for the first 0.3 mile).
+(Note: Burrells Ford Road (FS 708) is only paved for the first 0.3 miles).
 Your hike begins on the Chattooga Trail that begins at the southern end of the parking lot; you’ll go past the gate, and down the gravel road for a third of a mile.
-You can also take the Foothills Trail, but there are quite a few trails that criss-cross the area – you’re looking for a narrow, well-defined trail with signs along the trail, indicating the way to King Creek Falls.
+You can also take the Foothills Trail, but there are quite a few trails that crisscross the area – you’re looking for a narrow, well-defined trail with signs along the trail, indicating the way to King Creek Falls.
 There is a US Forest Service trail description of the trail to King Creek Falls and there is also AllTrails info for the King Creek Falls Trail.